 3. Is it mandatory or possible to respond to requests made by all customers?

 No, it is not.
 However, there will always be requests to fix snags that you yourself must have worried about at some point.
 Even if certain requests do not align with what your business needs to do according to analytics, you must acknowledge all requests and keep the customer in the loop.
-Doing this will increase customer satisfaction because a response from a busy business owner only means one thing: their opinion is being valued.
+Simply responding thoughtfully shows that your brand values customer feedback.